History of Nizhny Novgorod: Under Suzdal and Gorodets

-The Principality of Nizhny Novgorod-Suzdal
+Principality of Nizhny Novgorod-Suzdal

-In 1341, after the death of Ivan Kalita, Khan Uzbek divided the main territories of North-Eastern Russia.
-Part of the land, which included Nizhny Novgorod, Gorodets and Unzha, became the property of Suzdal Prince Konstantin.
+In 1341, after the death of Ivan Kalita, Khan Uzbek divided the main territories of northeastern Rus'.
+Part of the land, which included Nizhny Novgorod, Gorodets and Unzha, became the property of Prince Konstantin of Suzdal.
 An independent Nizhny Novgorod-Suzdal Principality was formed, which occupied a vast territory.
 In the east, its border ran along the Sura River, in the southeast and south - along the rivers Pyana and Seryozha.
-The main stronghold in the east was the Kurmysh Fortress, founded in 1372.
+The main stronghold in the east was the fortress of Kurmysh, founded in 1372.
 Along the border stood small fortresses, in which border guards lived.
 The remains of such fortresses are found along the Piana River in Buturlinsky and Sergachsky districts.

+The bubonic plague hit Nizhny Novgorod again in 1365.

 In 1377, the Horde attacked Nizhny Novgorod.
 In the battle on Pyana River, the Russian army suffered a severe defeat from the Horde prince Arapsha.
 Dmitry of Suzdal, who remained without troops, fled to Suzdal.
 The Nizhny Novgorod army fled to the neighboring Gorodets.
-On August 5, 1377, the Horde army conquered Nizhny Novgorod.
+On 5 August 1377, the Horde army conquered Nizhny Novgorod.
 The city was burnt.
 A year later, on July 24, 1378, the city was re-conquered.

-After the Battle of Kulikovo, the Horde Khan Tokhtamysh, in 1382 with a large army went to Moscow.
-When the Tatar army approached Nizhny Novgorod, Prince Dmitry Konstantinovich, wishing to save his land from ruin, sent his sons Vasily and Semyon to him, who went with the army and persuaded Moscow to surrender.
+Nizhny Novgorod-Suzdal did not participate in the 1380 Battle of Kulikovo.
+After the battle, the Horde Khan Tokhtamysh, in 1382 with a large army went to Moscow.
+When the Tatar army approached Nizhny Novgorod, Prince Dmitry Konstantinovich of Suzdal, wishing to save his land from ruin, sent his sons Vasily and Semyon to him, who went with the army and persuaded Moscow to surrender.

+The death of Prince Dmitry Konstantinovich in 1383 triggered a decade-long war of succession between his brother and his sons.
+In the end, khan Tokhtamysh awarded Nizhny Novgorod-Suzdal to Vasily I of Moscow in 1392.